wit3k/swagger-boilerplate/README.md

         - do **NOT** patch via sending partial object inside payload
         - do **NOT** patch via query params
         - **DO patch** with "oplogish" array with list of atomic operations

+## Personal pro-tips
-        - plus my personal advice - DO patch with document version info to avoid unexpected overwrites (TODO: after HATEOAS)
+- DO patch with document version info to avoid unexpected overwrites (TODO: after HATEOAS)
+- do NOT use tools like swagger-scala or other forms of inline API documentation tool - contract should be implementation agnostic and written BEFORE code not after

 ## Todo
 - Authentication